-The Thomas Nelson Community College Educational Foundation offers a number of scholarships to the College’s students.
+The Thomas Nelson Community College Educational Foundation offers several scholarships to the College’s students.
 These scholarships recognize outstanding performance and assist students in receiving a quality education.
 The availability of the scholarships is dependent upon the continued participation by the private donors/agencies and the earnings of the endowed scholarship fund investments.
 Scholarships are designed to meet the needs of graduating high school seniors, entering freshmen, and returning students.
-They are available for either part- or full-time students.
+They are available for either part-time or full-time students.
 All scholarship funds will be used to pay tuition, fees, and books at the College only.
 Any monies remaining at the end of the semester(s) will be returned to the Thomas Nelson Community College Educational Foundation.

 Prior to submitting a Foundation Scholarship Application, students must:

-- Apply for admission to Thomas Nelson Community College
+- Apply for admission to Thomas Nelson Community College.

-- Enroll in a curriculum at Thomas Nelson Community College
+- Enroll in a curriculum at Thomas Nelson Community College.

-- Be registered for classes for the current term or for an upcoming term at the College
+- Be registered for classes for the current term or for an upcoming term at the College.

 Federal Student Aid